 Alexander MacKintosh

-I was born and brought up on the Isle of Skye before studying in Paisley for an Electrical/Electronic Engineer degree.
-My first job after graduation took me to Japan for three and a half years.
-After nearly thirty years working worldwide, in Germany, Italy and other places, I am now in the process of moving from my current residence Oxfordshire back to the Highlands and Islands with the intention of using my experience to give something back to the area.
+Alexander was born and raised on the Isle of Skye before studying in Paisley for an Electrical/Electronic Engineer degree.
+His first job after graduation took him to Japan for three and a half years.
+After nearly thirty years working worldwide, in Germany, Italy and other places, he is now in the process of moving back to the Highlands and Islands with the intention of using his experience to give something back to the area.

-During my career I have held various positions such as operations manager and engineering manager within the automotive industry.
-I have worked with people and organisations with a wide geographical and cultural spread.
+During his career, Alexander has held various positions such as operations manager and engineering manager within the automotive industry.
+He has worked with people and organisations with a wide geographical and cultural spread.

-As an Electrical Engineer I have a great interest in renewable energy generation and how this can bring benefit to the people and area where it is located.
-Since 2008 I have joined several windfarm co-ops in the region.
-Now I would like to take the next step of active involvement in the Board of the Highland Community Energy Board.
+As an Electrical Engineer, he has a great interest in renewable energy generation and how this can bring benefit to the people and area where it is located.
+Since 2008, he has joined several windfarm co-operatives in the region.

-In my spare time I like to grow vegetables in my back garden and read books, especially those by current Scottish writers and set in the region.
+In his spare time, Alexander likes to grow his own vegetables and read books, especially those by current Scottish writers and set in the region.